-The immediate practical issue is that CE already requires the largest pipe diameter and vacuum hardware (e.g., gate valves) commonly made, so a special process would be required to produce many kilometers of larger diameter pipe and special orders would be required for all beamtube related hardware.
-The second issue is that the pipe wall thickness required to support atmospheric pressure must increase with diameter, so maintaining the same safety margin would require twice as much material, or a more sophisticated manufacturing process (e.g., stiffening rings, corrugated pipes, etc.).
+The immediate practical issue is that CE, which has a characteristic beam diameter of several tens of centimeters along its entire length, already requires the largest pipe diameter and vacuum hardware (e.g., gate valves) commonly made.
+A special process would be required to produce many kilometers of larger diameter pipe and special orders would be required for all beamtube related hardware.
+The second issue is that a tube with diameter 2D requires twice as much material per unit length as two tubes each with diameter D, since the pipe wall thickness required to support atmospheric pressure must increase linearly with diameter in order to maintain the same safety margin (or else a more sophisticated manufacturing process, e.g., stiffening rings or corrugated pipes, is required).
 These factors combined would increase the cost of the vacuum system by more than a factor of 2, making separate vacuum systems a clearly superior approach.
-Using separate vacuum systems also avoids potential optical interactions between the interferometers: a problem which plagued the initial LIGO Hanford Observatory.
+Using separate vacuum systems also avoids potential optical interactions between the interferometers - a problem which plagued the initial LIGO Hanford Observatory.

 One approach that could work is to "time multiplex" the vacuum system.
 That is, to build an observatory that can operate as either a 20 km or a 40 km CE by building mid-stations (20 km from the vertex) capable of housing test-masses.
-The mid-station mirrors could be installed when dense matter science motivates the 20 km postmerger-optimzied configuration and removed when the 40 km compact-binary optimization is more favorable.
+The mid-station mirrors could be installed when dense matter science motivates the 20 km postmerger-optimized configuration.
 The advantages of this configuration are relatively small, but so is the additional expense, so it may be the best option if only one observatory can be built.

 Side-by-Side Interferometers While the previous discussion makes it clear that putting multiple interferometers in the same vacuum envelope will not reduce cost, there remains the possibility of placing two interferometers side-by-side in the same observatory.
-This approach could potentially save some fraction of the civil engineering cost of CE (28% of the total) relative to building two separate observatories.
+This approach could potentially save some fraction of the civil engineering cost of CE (26% of the total) relative to building two separate observatories.
 It also has the advantage of reducing the overall project footprint, and thus its impact on the land and environment.

-The disadvantages of this approach are clear: both detectors will measure the same gravitationalwave polarization, there is no additional sky-localization information offered by the second detector, and local disturbances will appear in both detectors make coincident detection a less powerful tool.
-This would result in a significant compromise on the science goals: much like having only a single detector, CE would be dependent on the rest of the next-generation network in order to deliver definitive answers (see Table 7.3).
+The disadvantages of this approach are clear: both detectors measure only one gravitational-wave polarization, and there is no additional sky localization information offered by the second detector.
+This would result in a significant compromise on the science goals: much like having only a single detector, CE would be dependent on the rest of the next-generation network in order to deliver on many science goals (see Table 7.3).

 Three-Detector Triangle Another option is to build a single triangular facility comprised of three side-by-side detectors, which is the baseline design of the Einstein Telescope.
-Such a facility is sensitive to both the + and × polarization of incoming gravitational waves.
-As a rough metric, we can compare the signal-to-noise performance of such a three-detector triangular facility to two single-detector L-shaped facilities with nonparallel arms-these two facilities jointly are also sensitive to both polarizations.
+Such a facility is sensitive to both the + and $\times$ polarization of incoming gravitational waves.
+As a rough metric, we can compare the signal-to-noise performance of such a three-detector triangular facility to two single-detector L-shaped facilities with nonparallel arms, which jointly would be sensitive to both polarizations.